How to Grow Norfolk Island Pine, Your Living Christmas Tree

 Fertilizer

-Fertilizing twice a year may be plenty to provide your plant with the nutrients it needs.
+Fertilizing twice a year is plenty to provide your plant with the nutrients it needs.

 Or you can take a more natural, organic approach, like I do, by using worm compost tea to fertilize your plant.
 You can make your own worm compost tea from your worm castings.